Heinkel He 115: Luftwaffe

-At the outbreak of the war, the He 115 was used for dropping parachute mines in British waters, normally aiming for narrow passages close to busy ports on the English south coast; the River Thames was also a prime target.
+Throughout the Second World War, the primary mission of the Luftwaffe's He 115s was to conduct minelaying, typically during night time to lower the likelihood of interception.
+Following the first such mission on 20 November 1939, the He 115 was frequently used for dropping (typically via parachute) magnetic mines in British waters, normally aiming for narrow passages close to busy ports on the English south coast; the River Thames was also a prime target.
+These mining efforts supplemented the efforts of the Kriegsmarine.
+The island of Sylt was used as a base for He 115s performing these missions; in response, it became a target for Allied bombing missions.

-The aircraft had its finest moment on anti-shipping operations against Arctic convoys from bases in northern Norway.
-Because the first convoys lacked air cover, the slow and lightly armed He 115 was less vulnerable than near the English coast.
-With the appearance of carriers and escort carriers, coupled with new Soviet heavy fighters like the Petlyakov Pe-3bis, Luftwaffe air superiority over the convoys was challenged and losses increased.
+Perhaps the most effective missions performed by the He 115 were its anti-shipping operations against Arctic convoys, for which it operated out of bases in occupied northern Norway.
+Due to early convoys lacking any air cover, the slow and lightly armed He 115 was less vulnerable during these attacks than it was when operating near to the English coast.
+Following the appearance of carriers and escort carriers, coupled with the arrival of new Soviet heavy fighters like the Petlyakov Pe-3bis, Luftwaffe air superiority over the convoys was challenged and losses increased.

 Apart from its use as a minelayer and torpedo bomber, the He 115 was used for coastal reconnaissance and by KG 200 to drop agents behind enemy lines.